 UK Settlement Tools

 For most 5-year ILR routes you must not spend more than 180 days outside the UK in any rolling 12-month period during your qualifying years.
 The Home Office checks every possible 12-month window, not calendar years, so a single long trip can breach the limit in one window even if your yearly average looks fine.
-The 10-year Long Residence route instead uses a 540-day total cap with no single absence over 184 days.
-This calculator adds up your absences in the 12 months ending on your intended application date and flags whether you are within the 180-day limit.
+Long Residence is subject to CR 3.3 transitional provisions for relevant pre-11 April 2024 absences and the CR 3.1 rolling rule for later periods.
+This calculator checks every rolling 12-month window represented by the complete trip history entered.
+It reports the highest total and the dates of that window.

 The 180-day absence limit for ILR